 I have an autoimmune disease, myself; it’s called Hashimoto’s Disease.
 Hashimoto’s affects the thyroid, particularly how much thyroid hormone the body produces.
-Basically, your immune system goes haywire and decides your own body is the enemy, thus my thyroid is continually under attack.)
-Hashimoto’s Disease has an endless list of symptoms and sometimes that’s how it feels.
+Hashimoto’s has an endless list of symptoms and sometimes that’s how it feels.

-However, having been guided through our challenges, Andrew and I both know that we have God’s promise of healing.
-I feel it’s just a matter of His timing.
-(I think obedience is part of the equation too.)
-So, I’m looking forward to what waits up ahead and I’m dreaming big!
+However, we are being guided through all of our challenges, and I am convinced that we have God’s promise of healing, so I’m looking forward to what waits up ahead, and I’m dreaming big!
 (Oh, I am, I am!
 Green eggs and spam!)
 Now that I’ve got the basics of our story established, on with the journey!

 “And He said to them, “Because of the littleness of your faith; for truly I say to you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible to you.” –Matthew 17:20